 - This function can be used only in the FUNCTION MODE MILL machining mode.
-Further information: "Switching the operating mode with FUNCTION MODE", Page 152 - If you execute a change of scale with TRANS SCALE or Cycle 11 SCALING FACTOR, then the control overwrites the current scaling factor. - Further information: User's Manual for Machining Cycles - If you want to reduce the size of a contour with inside radii, make sure to select an appropriate tool.
+Further information: "Switching the operating mode with FUNCTION MODE", Page 130 - If you execute a change of scale with TRANS SCALE or Cycle 11 SCALING FACTOR, then the control overwrites the current scaling factor.

+If you want to reduce the size of a contour with inside radii, make sure to select an appropriate tool.
 Otherwise, residual material might remain.

-11.4.6 Resetting with TRANS RESET
+10.4.6 Resetting with TRANS RESET